KKRC-FM

 KKRC-FM (97.3 MHz, "97.3 KKRC") is a radio station broadcasting a classic hits format, and serves the Sioux Falls, South Dakota area.
 The station is currently owned by Townsquare Media.

 Its studios are located on Tennis Lane in Sioux Falls, while its transmitter is located near Humboldt.

+History

+The station signed on as KSOO-FM in 1971.
+In 1973, KSOO-FM changed call letters to KPAT.
+For many years, KPAT competed against CHR competitor KKRC-FM for ratings throughout the entirety of the 1980s, and later became Sioux Falls' dominant Top 40/CHR station after KKRC dropped the format in September 1990.

+On August 21, 1993, at 6 p.m., KPAT began stunting with a computerized countdown.
+At noon on August 23, KPAT flipped to country as "Kat Country".
+On November 22, 1994, at 5 p.m., KPAT flipped to a hot adult contemporary format as KMXC, "Mix 97.3".

-Previously airing a hot adult contemporary format as KMXC, "Mix 97.3", beginning November 11, 1994, the station debuted its current format and callsign on August 31, 2020, after stunting the weekend prior with a loop of "Back in Time" by Huey Lewis and the News.
+The station debuted its current format and callsign on August 31, 2020, after stunting the weekend prior with a loop of "Back in Time" by Huey Lewis and the News.
 The first song on KKRC-FM was "Let's Go Crazy" by Prince.